-Instrumental Studies at Overture Music Academy exist to provide musical training and excellence for wind, percussion, and string instrumentalists.
-Our three foundation ensembles– Primo Ensemble, Crescente Ensemble, and Cantabile Ensemble — primarily comprise wind and percussion students.
+Instrumental Studies at Overture Music Academy exist to provide musical training and excellence for woodwind, brass, and percussion instrumentalists.
+Our three foundation ensembles are the concert bands — Primo Ensemble, Crescente Ensemble, and Cantabile Ensemble.
+They primarily comprise wind and percussion students.
 Learning an instrument can be a fun adventure and is even better when you meet friends in the process!
 Our students will gain instrument-specific skills, knowledge of music theory, and participate in ensembles with other growing musicians.
 Students will learn more about their God-given talents as they grow in discipline, self-esteem, and ability through intentional ensemble instruction.

 Shayna Bosquet, Woodwinds and Bands | sbosquet@overturema.org